-Horse racing is a truly international sport with hundreds of betting websites servicing punters every demand.
-Billions of dollars is wagered annually around the world on events as diverse as the Melbourne Cup to France’s big day, the Prix de l’Arc de Triomphe.
+Horse racing is a truly international sport with hundreds of betting websites servicing punters’ every demand.
+Billions of dollars are wagered annually around the world on events as diverse as the Melbourne Cup to France’s big day, the Prix de l’Arc de Triomphe.

 No wonder they call it the sport of kings.

 Horse racing takes place 24 hours a day, seven days week all around the globe.
 If you are not finding a race on in Australia at Flemington or Randwick you will be sure to see something eventuating at Royal Ascot in England or Fontwell Park in South Africa.
 Such is the reach of the sport.

 This article will take you through the absolute basics of the Sport – how to place a bet, the best places to put one on and the advantages to doing so.

 Best bookmakers for betting on horse racing

 ||Bet Now Read Review|